 But that is not because it is no longer important, just that it is no longer a public-facing metric.
 And when SEOs can no longer measure something, they eventually stop talking about it.

-In this guide, we will dive deep into everything you need to know about Google PageRank, and it's importance in 2020.
+In this guide, we will dive deep into everything you need to know about Google PageRank, and its importance in 2021.

 What is PageRank?

 If you remember PageRank, this is what probably best comes to mind when you think about it:

 This is what we all came to associate with PageRank and the metric that SEOs became universally obsessed with.

 But there is far more to PageRank than the toolbar.

 PageRank — a System for Ranking Web Pages

 PageRank is a system for ranking web pages that Google's founders Larry Page and Sergey Brin developed at Stanford University.
 And what it is important to understand is that PageRank is all about links.

 The higher the PageRank of a link, the more authoritative it is.

 We can simplify the PageRank algorithm to describe it as a way for the importance of a webpage to be measured by analyzing the quantity and quality of the links that point to it.